RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Collateral contract
       - Separate related contract
 - Collateral Contracts
-  - Parol evidence rule doesn’t apply verbally
+  - Parol evidence rule doesn't apply verbally
     - Does apply in written contract
-  - Additional (collateral) clear, contractual promise in respect of a ‘main’ contract.
+  - Additional (collateral) clear, contractual promise in respect of a 'main' contract.
     - 2. Promisee provides consideration:
       - Entry into main contract (or promise to do so).
     - 3. Collateral contract is consistent with main contract.
   - Crown Melbourne Ltd v Cosmopolitan Hotel (Vic) Pty Ltd (2016) 260 CLR 1
-    - it is an objective test – of what a reasonable person in the position of the parties would necessarily have understood to have been intended.’
+    - it is an objective test – of what a reasonable person in the position of the parties would necessarily have understood to have been intended.'
   -  J Savage & Sons Pty Ltd v Blakney (1970) 119 CLR 435
     - Blakey contracted with JJ to construct a boat.
-    - ‘Estimated speed 15 M.P.H.’
+    - 'Estimated speed 15 M.P.H.'
     - Was this statement a term of the contract?
       - Full Court of Supreme Court of Victoria: intended as a term of a collateral contract.
       - the entry into the contract to purchase the boat providing the consideration to make the promise effective